 Focusing on unsecured credit card debt; how has all this affected your ability to settle a credit card with your bank?
 Well, look at the math.
 Your creditor will often “lose the least” by reaching agreements with those in serious delinquency before they drop your account into the collection pipeline.
 This is why debt settlement works, whether 15 years ago, or today.

 When it comes to credit card portfolio losses, banks would prefer to work with you in order to lose the least.
 Someone whose financial situation suggests settling credit card debt is a good option to pursue, and can work directly with their bank, will often be in the position to save the most.
 Having said that, there are times where you will get a better settlement by negotiating with a contingency debt collection agency that first gets your account.
 If you want to run your situation by me so I can help you understand how much you can save, fill in the “talk to Michael” form in the right column and I can review your accounts with you.

-Banks reaching an agreement with you to settle for less than you owe is clearly in their best interests.
+Banks settle debt for less than you owe, and that’s clearly in their best interests.
 Many banks are not all that obvious about it until you are past the 90 day late mark (sometimes not until the 6 month late mark).

 Our debt settlement guide is designed to help you at an individual level so that you can use debt negotiation to get out of debt in the quickest way possible.

 Let’s move on in the debt settlement guide to credit cards and other Types of Accounts to Include in Your Debt Settlement Plan.

 If you have a question or concern about how your banks settle debt with you, post in the comments below for feedback.
 Be sure to include the name of the bank you are dealing with, the amount owed, and how long it has been since you last made a payment.
 If you would prefer to talk on the phone you can reach me at 800-939-8357, ext 2.